Many people want to start a clothing line or clothing brand. After all, how difficult could it be?

-The truth is that successful clothing brands become successful in part because they’re created by people who are passionate about clothing.
+The truth is that clothing brands become successful in part because they’re created by people who are passionate about clothing.

-But, a clothing brand needs more than just exquisite design to create a lasting business.
+But, a clothing brand needs more than just exquisite apparel design to create a lasting business.
 It needs all the trappings of a successful business as well.
 Apparel retailers need to master marketing, manufacturing, and retailing, among other things.